Tulane Home Tulane Shield logo linking to site home page

 Recycling & Waste Reduction

 Even more than recycling, waste reduction is the most effective way to reduce the environmental impacts of our material consumption.
-With the help of USG, campus partners, and student volunteers, the Office of Sustainability has been working to reduce Tulane’s waste and to encourage use of reusable items as a top priority in waste management.
+With the help of the Tulane Undergraduate Assembly, campus partners, and student volunteers, the Office of Sustainability has been working to reduce Tulane’s waste and to encourage use of reusable items as a top priority in waste management.
 For more information on Tulane’s waste reduction programs, ways to reduce your personal waste, and info on how to get involved, visit our Lighten Your Load: Reduce and Reuse page.

 Tulane’s recycling program is operated through a close collaboration between the Office of Sustainability and Facilities Services, both part of Campus Services.